What do you get when you mix love, wanderlust, and an entrepreneurial spirit? Well, it looks something like us, and for us it’s a perfect mix!

 A little bit of our history

 Almost three years ago, Ian and I started our nomadic journey together, when we traveled to Norway on a one-way ticket after I’d quit my job.
-He had started a photography business (Lonely Speck) a year before, and the modest income from that alone would get us through our first few months of frugal nomad life.
+He had started a photography business (Lonely Speck) a year before, and the modest income from that and some money I’d saved before quitting would get us through our first few months of frugal nomad life.

 Twenty-two months of perseverance, deep conversation, and business experimentation later, we surpassed our former lives’ income.
 For us it was a fun and thrilling journey, but getting to that point (post coming soon) wasn’t easy, and not everyone might find our path as exciting as we did.